A Look At Vijay Singh's Net Worth And Career Highlights

 Singh had to wait for two years to claim his second Major title at The Masters Tournament in 2000.
 He won the trophy against South African golfer and former world number one Ernie Els at the Augusta National Golf Club in Georgia.

-Even though he failed to win a single title in 2001, he finished the year with a career-best 14 top-ten finishes on the PGA Tour and stood fourth on the list of earnings for the year with around USD 3.4 million to his name.
+Even though he failed to win a single title in 2001, he finished the year with a career-best 14 top-ten finishes on the PGA Tour and stood fourth on the list of earnings for the year by taking home around USD 3.4 million.

 Vijay Singh’s best years in professional golf